weRbelgium/BelgiumMaps.Admin/README.md

 ![OSM example](inst/extdata/img/osm_industrial.png)

-## Need the administrative boundaries in another format?
+## Do you need these boundaries in another format?

 ```
 require(BelgiumMaps.Admin)